-The Adopt-a-Tree Program is designed to assist the City in stewardship of Moscow's urban forest.
-The goal of the program is to enhance the short and long-term viability of the community forest, through an increased level of care and oversight for newly planted, young, and mature trees throughout the City, while extending the resources of the Parks Department.
+The Adopt-a-Tree Program is designed to assist the City in the stewardship of Moscow's urban forest.
+The goal of the program is to enhance the short and long-term viability of the community forest through an increased level of care and oversight for newly planted, young, and mature trees throughout the City, while extending the resources of the Parks Department.

-Individual volunteers, families, service groups and other entities are welcome to volunteer in the program, and "adopt" one tree, several trees, and larger groups if available.
+Individual volunteers, families, service groups and other entities are welcome to volunteer in the program and "adopt" one tree, several trees, and larger groups if available.
 Once accepted into the program and having attended an orientation session, volunteers will have the privilege of oversight and responsibility for their trees, as specified in their volunteer agreement with the City.

 The program is designed to provide volunteers with several options regarding the level of time and opportunities involved, allowing a flexible approach to the project.